Reading & Auditions

 The rehearsal period is approximately 8 weeks of 2-3 rehearsals per week, although this may increase over the 2 weeks and the weekend preceding performance.

-Directed by Mark and Judith Payne
+Directed by Mark Payne

 You must be a member of the Swan to audition.